 PIRATE lanes - 6 lanes spell out PIRATE, which qualifies the PIRATE target for the award you chose with the action button.
 The left set of lanes has an interesting orientation - there are two inlanes and one outlane in between them.
 The right outlane has an opening that feeds the plunger as a ball save.

 “Spot Character” target - Target near one of the left inlanes that spots a mode shot during Chapters.
-Not sure how to activate this.
+Not sure how to activate this, but some characters are able to light this target.

 Spinning disc - At certain times during gameplay (ie. when the Chest Lock is qualified), the spinner in the center of the playfield will active, making the game more difficult than usual.
 The production releases only use one disc, but prototypes featured three discs in order to reveal the Map Award.